 No writing on women in sport would be complete without including the contributions made by women's tennis superstar Billie Jean King.
-While perhaps best remembered for her victory over Bobby Riggs in the 1973 "Battle of the Sexes," King also established the Women's Tennis Association and was a founder of WomenSports magazine, World Team Tennis, and the Women's Sports Foundation, which has done a great deal of work to promote leadership and management opportunities for women in sport (Lough, 2007; Women's Sport Foundation, 2008).
+While perhaps best remembered for her victory over Bobby Riggs in the 1973 "Battle of the Sexes," King also established the Women's Tennis Association and was a founder of WomenSports magazine, World Team Tennis, and the Women's Sports Foundation, which has done a tremendous amount of work to promote leadership and management opportunities for women in sport (Lough, 2007; Women's Sports Foundation, 2011).

 A number of women played important roles in the development of intercollegiate athletics, especially Christine Grant and Judy Sweet.
 Grant, former Women's Athletic Director at the University of Iowa and former President of the Association for Intercollegiate Athletics for Women (AIAW), championed Title IX and gender equity efforts for female athletes.
-Sweet was one of the first women to serve as athletics director of a combined men's and women's intercollegiate athletics program in the United States (at University of California, San Diego) and was the first female President of the NCAA (Hums & Yiamouyiannis, 2007).
+Sweet was one of the first women to serve as the athletics director of a combined men and women's intercollegiate athletics program in the United States (at University of California-San Diego) and was the first female President of the National

+Collegiate Athletic Association (NCAA) (Hums & Yiamouyiannis, 2007).

 In terms of recreational sport, three women attended the founding meeting of the National Intramural Association (NIA), with Annette Akins being named Vice President.
 This organization was the forerunner of the National Intramural and Recreational Sport Association (NIRSA), the primary sport organization in campus recreation.
-Since then, three other women have served as NIRSA Presidents, including Mary Daniels from Ohio State University and Juliette Moore from the University of Arizona.
-Moore was the first African-American woman to hold that post (Bower, 2007).
-Vicki Highstreet from the University of Nebraska-Lincoln, served as NIRSA's President in 2009.
+Since then, three other women have served as NIRSA presidents, including Mary Daniels from The Ohio State University and Juliette Moore from the University of Arizona.
+Moore was the first African American woman to hold that post (Bower, 2007).
+A number of women have followed in the post as president.
+In international sport, Anita deFrantz has long been recognized as the most powerful woman in the Olympic Movement by virtue of her tenure as an IOC member and vice president.
+In the Paralympic Movement, three women currently sit on the International Paralympic Committee (IPC) Governing Board: Ann Cody (United States), Rita van Driel (The Netherlands), and Hyang-Sook Jang (South Korea) (IPC, n.d.).

-Finally, a number of women have contributed to the modern history of the sport management industry in terms of their contributions in sport-related businesses.
-Some of these women are Lesa France Kennedy, CEO of International Speedway Corporation; Stephanie Tolleson, Former Senior Corporate Vice President at International Management Group (IMG); Buffy Filipell, founder of TeamWork Online; and Becky Heidesch and Mary Lou Youngblood of Women's Sports Services, which operates two online career placement services accessed by WomenSportsJobs.com and WS-SExecutiveSearch.com (Lough, 2007).
+Finally, other women have contributed to the modern history of the sport industry in terms of sport-related businesses.
+Some of these women are Lesa France Kennedy, CEO of International Speedway Corporation; Stephanie Tolleson, former Senior Corporate Vice President at International Management Group; Buffy Filipell, founder of TeamWork Online; and Becky Heidesch and Mary Lou Youngblood of Women's Sports Services, which operates two online career placement services accessed by WomenSportsJobs.com and WSSExecutiveSearch.com (Lough, 2007).

 The list of names of women who contributed to the modern history of sport management is certainly much longer than this abbreviated introduction suggests.
-What is important to note is that these businesswomen, and so many others whose names are not listed here, have influenced the sport industry as we know it today.
+What is important to note is that these businesswomen, and many others whose names are not listed here, have influenced the sport industry as we know it today.